fbgallet/roam-extension-live-ai-assistant/docs/api-keys-and-pricing.md

 - Edit `~/.zshrc` file and add `export OLLAMA_ORIGINS="https://roamresearch.com"` command.
 The environment variable will be set at OS startup or when opening the zsh terminal.
 (To edit a file, open the terminal and run a text editor, e.g. `nano ~/.zshrc`.
 Save changes with Ctrl+x, Y and Enter).
 Close and open again the terminal.
 (You can also set this variable temporarily using the command `launchctl setenv OLLAMA_ORIGINS "https://roamresearch.com"` and restart the terminal)
 - Then, stop or close Ollama.app and run "ollama serve" in the terminal

 ⚠️ In my experience, MacOS Ollama.app doesn't take into account OLLAMA_ORIGINS variable change.
-After Ollama installation, Ollapa.app will be loaded in the background.
+After Ollama installation, Ollama.app will be loaded in the background.
 You need to close it (using, e.g., the activity monitor), then launch "ollama serve" from the terminal.
 It may also be necessary to disable the automatic startup of Ollama.app when your OS starts by going to System Preferences > General > Startup > Open at login: select Ollama.app and click on the minus sign (-).

 ### on Windows